futuregrid/rain2-donotuse/image/repository/README.txt

 SERVER configuration:
 All the configuration in the server side is done in the file IRUtil.py.
 We can configure the backend or the image directory used.
 In MongoDB we use __fgirimgstoremongo__ as a temporal dir, the images are not stored there.
 Meawhile in MySQL the dir __fgirimgstoremysql__ is where the images are stored.
+We need to create an empty file to put the logs and allow everyone to modify this file.
+This file is identified by __logfile__ in IRUtil.py

 -FileSystem (no DBs) #There is no new develpments
     Files with name 'IRMetaStore' and 'IRImgStore' should be created to store the image data.